Discreet Abortion Pill Delivery, Anywhere

 Yes, you can receive abortion pills at a shelter or transitional housing program.

-Many people in shelters or temporary housing worry they can't access telehealth medical care because they don't have a permanent address.
-That's not true.
-If you can receive mail where you're staying, you can receive your medication.
+A lot of people in shelters or temporary housing think they can't access telehealth care because they don't have a permanent address.
+Not true.
+If you can get mail where you're staying, you can get your medication.

-- Check with your shelter's front desk about how mail delivery works
+- Ask your shelter's front desk how they handle mail delivery

 - Some shelters accept packages on your behalf and hold them for pickup

-- If the shelter does not accept packages, you can use a nearby alternative like a PO box, an Amazon locker, or a trusted friend's address
+- If the shelter doesn't accept packages, you can use a nearby alternative — a PO box, a trusted friend's address, or post office pickup

-Roxy Clinic's sliding scale pricing means cost doesn't have to be a barrier — services range from $0 to $150 based on ability to pay.
+Our sliding scale means cost doesn't have to stop you — services run from $0 to $145 based on what you can pay.

 Delivery to a PO Box